nationalarchives/dr2-ingest/docs/architecture-decision-records/0002-extend-departmental-adrs.md

 ## Context

-Within our organization, architectural decision records (ADRs) are used at the department level to document and track architectural choices across various projects.
+Within our organisation, architectural decision records (ADRs) are used at the department level to document and track architectural choices across various projects.
 These departmental ADRs serve as a valuable resource for capturing and communicating architectural decisions across teams.
-However, it is important to recognize that certain projects may have unique architectural considerations and requirements that warrant the creation of project-specific ADRs in addition to the departmental ADRs.
+However, it is important to recognise that certain projects may have unique architectural considerations and requirements that warrant the creation of project-specific ADRs in addition to the departmental ADRs.

 ## Decision